jayden-cwj/strategic-wisdom-archive/README.md

 The **Strategic Wisdom Archive** is a digital laboratory for extracting timeless strategic principles from historical defensive systems.
 Rather than cataloging tools of destruction, we study the *architecture of protection* - how humanity designed systems to deter conflict, coordinate defenses, and sustain security across generations.

-### From "Arsenal" to "Architecture"

-This project was rebranded from the "Global Arsenal Archive" (weapons database) to focus on defensive wisdom.
-This shift reflects a fundamental change in perspective:

 - **Old Question:** "How destructive is this weapon?"
 - **New Question:** "What strategic logic made this defense system effective?"